haicheviet/personal-space/site/content/posts/python-monorepo-part1/index.en.md

 ## Python enviroments management and debug

-Python management is really [hell dependency](https://medium.com/knerd/the-nine-circles-of-python-dependency-hell-481d53e3e025#:~:text=%E2%80%9CDependency%20hell%E2%80%9D%20is%20a%20term,are%20shared%20across%20a%20project.), using bare pip package to manage large projects is beyoung my mind.
-I was skeptical with using [poetry](https://github.com/python-poetry/poetry) in python management but the push toward monorepo in poetry is really strong and most of my complain is already sovled.
+Managing Python can be a real journey into [dependency hell](https://medium.com/knerd/the-nine-circles-of-python-dependency-hell-481d53e3e025).
+The mere thought of using just the pip package for extensive projects baffles me.
+I initially had reservations about adopting [poetry](https://github.com/python-poetry/poetry) for Python management, but its robust support for monorepos soon won me over, addressing most of my concerns.

 First we will talk about how to use poetry as fully to manage our monorepo